IUP Brand: Visual Guide

 • Class rings

-Do not use the seal unless working directly with our division on one of the above or a similar use.
+Do not use the seal unless working directly with our office on one of the above or a similar use.
 Using older versions of the seal or parts of any version is never permitted.

 IUP Athletics Logos

-Athletic hawks logo We get itthe hawk looks awesome.
+Athletic hawks logo We get it—the hawk looks awesome.
 But, given the importance of the university logo, we cannot confuse our academic and athletics marks.

 These logos are to be used only for Athletics Department teams and programs, including varsity athletics teams, club sports, and associated programs.
-Any other use is prohibited without the express permission of the Marketing and Communications Division.
+Any other use is prohibited without the express permission of the Marketing and Communications Office.

 The IUP Colors

 Our core colors are crimson and gray.
 That won't change anytime soon.
 Any work for the university should start there.
-Black and white are key components to the IUP brand, too.
+Black and white are key components of the IUP brand, too.
 The brand color palette also includes two accent colors.
 You'll find them displayed below, but we discourage you from trying to implement them on your own.
 They're tricky and require the touch of a professional designer.

 To make sure that our colors are displayed accurately in all channels, you can use the codes below for help.
 Quick tip: CMYK is best for print, while RGB is best for digital channels.